What is Your Space Mission?

 The third most common use for room dividers within churches is to help administrators manage the use of the multipurpose room.
 Sometimes multiple members or groups need to use a room at the same time, especially on weekends.
 Depending on the size of the room, dividers can easily be used to help make sure that groups can efficiently use the same room at the same time without interfering with each other.

 Certainly, a small group of about six members who wish to discuss a book they all recently read doesn’t need the same size room as a group having a wedding shower.
 The same is true for any several ministries or users.
-The names of the user groups may change, but the concept is the same: Room dividers can help manage the spatial needs in a multipurpose room.
+The names of the user groups may change, but the concept is the same: church partitions can help manage the spatial needs in a multipurpose room.